dQqAn/gpt2/README.md

 [TR] Yapay zeka ve arkadaşlarınızla konuşabileceğiniz bir uygulama.
 Sesten yazıya, görüntü ve mesaj olarak mesajlaşabilirsiniz.
 Telefon ve mail doğrulama yapılması gerekmektedir.

 [EN] An app where you can message with artificial intelligence and friends.
-You can exchange voice-to-text, video and text messages.
+You can exchange voice-to-text, image and text messages.
 Phone and mail verification is required.

 | Chat with AI            | Phone Auth.          |
 | ----------------------- | -------------------- |